LesFruitsDefendus/guides/docs/source/pre-pick-guide/annexes/E-tree-owner-script-update.md

 Please feel free to modify the script as you like.
 Just keep in mind, the more information you collect and record, the better prepared you'll be, and the more it helps us in future seasons!

-1. **You**: Hello, this is (**you**) calling from Les Fruits Defendus, may I please speak with (**tree owner**)?
+1. **You**: Hello, this is (**you**) calling from Les Fruits Défendus, may I please speak with (**tree owner**)?
     - **Tree owner**: Huh?
-        - **You**: Les Fruits Defendus is a collective in Montreal that organizes volunteer pickers to harvest fruit trees in the city.
+        - **You**: Les Fruits Défendus is a collective in Montreal that organizes volunteer pickers to harvest fruit trees in the city.
 We share the collected fruit among the volunteer pickers, tree owner and a local community organization
 2. **You**: I see that your tree was (**last harvested in year**) or (**never harvested**).
 I'm calling to ask if you'd be interested in having our collective harvest your fruit this summer.
     - **Tree owner**: Yes please [**skip to question 3**]
     - **Tree owner**: Not sure... [**continue below**]